Sooke Region Elders Complex

 Q: How will the site be secured?

 A: During construction, safety fencing and cameras will ensure public and contractor safety and security.
-Upon occupancy, 24hr cameras and lighting will ensure the residents and neighbourhood are secure and visible.
+Upon occupancy, a controlled entrance and lighting will ensure the residents and neighbourhood are secure and visible.

 Density and Height